dcodesdev/rustfinity.com/challenges/structs-and-references/description.md

 ## Your Task

 - Create a struct called `TextFinder` that holds a reference to a string slice.
+- The struct should have a constructor `new()` that takes a string slice and returns a `TextFinder` instance.
 - The struct should have a method called `find_first` that returns the first line containing the keyword, or `None` if no match is found.
 - The struct should have a method called `find_many` that returns a vector of all lines containing the keyword.
 - The search functionality should be case-sensitive.